 Every retail WV sportsbook, casino, and LVL location was forced to close in the middle of March.
 Since businesses like these just started opening back up at the end of May, the state missed out on more than two months of regular betting.

 Even with online sportsbooks still available, they didn’t help very much.
-The sports schedule limited market offerings, resulting in lower betting handle and revenue.
+The lack of sports on the schedule limited market offerings, resulting in lower betting handle and revenue.

 Sports betting handle didn’t exceed $550,000 in the entire month of April.
 However, with everything reopening, bettors in WV can get back to their ordinary routine.